firedrakeproject/Irksome/demos/bounded_heat/demo_bounded_heat.py.rst

     stepper_c = TimeStepper(F_c, butcher_tableau, t, dt, u_c, bcs=bc, **kwargs_c)

 Note that if one does not set the ``basis_type`` to Bernstein, the standard basis will be used.
-The bounds will then be enforced at the discrete stages and time levels, but not uniformly between them.
+Solving for the Bernstein coefficients of the collocation polynomial we obtain uniform-in-time bounds constraints.
+If the standard basis is used, the bounds constraints are guaranteed at the Runge-Kutta stages and the discrete times, but not necessarily between them.

 We set the bounds as follows (reusing those defined in the initial condition): ::